 In 1830, South Carolina legislator Robert Y. Hayne of South

-the world---free people of color.
-Sir, there does not exist, on the
+of the world---free people of color.
+Sir, there does not exist,

-on the face of the whole earth, a population so poor, so wretched, so vile,
+on the face of the whole earth, a population so poor, so wretched,

-and gathering places held in secret so as not to alarm white citizens,
+clandestinely and gathering places held in secret so as not to alarm

-There is little if any real evidence of an organized network of slave escape routes in North Carolina despite Quaker anti-slavery activity in central North Carolina, and the publications of editors like
+There is no hard evidence of an organized network of slave escape routes in North Carolina despite Quaker anti-slavery activity in central North Carolina, and the publications of editors like

 William Swaim of Greensboro who advocated the abolition of